elastic/elastic-charts/api/charts.api.md

     specType: string;
 }

+// Warning: (ae-missing-release-tag) "SpecId" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type SpecId = string;

+// Warning: (ae-missing-release-tag) "SpecTypes" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "SpecTypes" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const SpecTypes: Readonly<{
     Series: "series";